ayinfly/cse151milestone2/README.md

 ## [Evaluate your model compare training vs test error](https://colab.research.google.com/drive/1fSYLGAT1rz91a4LCf_CJ20AT7SilrLFe?authuser=1#scrollTo=qVxYXsjsf0UE)

-Our new model's training and test error were surprisingly similar.
-In fact, evaluating the MSE for both reveals the following:
+Our new model's training and test error were surprisingly similar, but much better than what we got for model 1.
+In fact, evaluating the training and test MSE for this model reveals the following:
 ```
 MSE Train: 0.008263694997974086
 MSE Test: 0.008107799167541802